phunanon/Insitux/README.md

 (range 1 4 -1) → [3 2 1]
 (range 0 4 0)  → [0 1 2 3]

-;Splits a string by spaces or provided delimiting string (split "hi hi!")    → ["hi" "hi!"]
+;Splits a string by a provided delimiter string
 (split "e" "Hello") → ["H" "llo"]

 ;Joins a vector, dictionary, or string by a provided string